-Islamabad Bar Association Strike halts 2899 cases at District Judicial Complex
+Islamabad Bar Association strike halts 2899 cases at District Judicial Complex

 Prisoners were not produced in the district judicial complex from jails on Thursday because of renovation work inside the court prison.
 According to the sources privy to the matter they won’t be produced on Friday either and authorities will wait until agreement between IBA and Islamabad police.
 Renovation work in the court prison will also be finished on Saturday, according to the sources.

 No course of action has been decided by the Islamabad police until late night of Thursday.
-IBA also hasn't confirmed anything either about the strike as of Thursday evening.
-Approximately 3000 citizens might also have to face disappointment tomorrow if the stalemate isn't over tonight.
+IBA also hasn’t confirmed anything either about the strike as of Thursday evening.
+Approximately 3000 citizens might also have to face disappointment if the stalemate isn’t over.